logdna/logdna-agent-v2/docs/README.md

 * [Running as Non-Root on Kubernetes](KUBERNETES.md#run-as-non-root)
 * [Running as Non-Root on OpenShift](OPENSHIFT.md#run-as-non-root)

+If you configure the agent to run as non-root, review the [documentation about enabling "statefulness" for the agent](KUBERNETES.md#enabling-persistent-agent-state).

 ### Additional Installation Options

 More information about managing your deployments is documented for [Kubernetes](KUBERNETES.md) or [OpenShift](OPENSHIFT.md).
 This includes topics such as